delaballe/fcu-ansible-examples/docs-src/content/page/install.md

 EOF
 ```

-And voilà !!! you're ready to play provision & deploy in the Outscale Cloud Platform using Ansible.
+You're now ready to provision & deploy with Ansible on the Outscale Cloud Platform using Ansible.